NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 ## Finding a Capital Project (Part 2)

-- Now that we've found one project, we will move on to our next activity.
-Just a reminder, try to talk out loud on what steps you are currently going though while completing the activity.
-Please read the following:

-[Start timer.
-Send the following task scenario into the chat]

-    Find a different project in Brooklyn.
-It can be a related to the previous project you were viewing or a unrelated project.

-[User had finished task.]
-[Note down time.
-Reset timer.]

-- Thank you for doing that.
-Any comments before we move on?

-[Wait for additional comments.]

-[Send the following task scenario into the chat.]

-    Can you find information related to the overall commitment amount?
-How is the timeline related to the commitments?
-What type of commitments are related to this project?

-    (Follow-up Questions):
-    - Could you list the managing agency and project type?
-    - Why did you select this particular project?

-## Finding a Capital Project (Part 3)

 [Send the following task scenario.]

     You now would like to find a similar project in Bronx to compare commitment values.
 Find a project in the Bronx related to the Brooklyn project you previously just viewed.